CONFERENCE SESSIONS

 • Discuss the management approach for asthma/COPD including various treatment options and their place in therapy

-• Review different inhaler types, proper inhaler technique, the different types of spacers, and when and how to use
+• Describe different inhaler types, proper inhaler technique, the different types of spacers, and when and how to use

 Level: Intermediate